tmnestor/unified_vision_processor_minimal/presentation_materials/vision_transformers_slides.md

 **The Problem**: Performance has plateaued

 **Notes**: LayoutLM was revolutionary in 2020, but technology has advanced significantly.
-We're now at an inflection point.
+Vision-language models now offer a fundamentally better approach.

 ---